 How to Control an Oily Scalp & Dry Hair Ends

 Apple cider vinegar is also an exceptional and well-loved natural ingredient that can be used for treating excess oil and an itchy scalp.
 Its anti-inflammatory properties can balance the pH of your hair and reduce sebum production, while also closing the cuticle, preventing hair breakage and split ends.
+Check out our apple cider vinegar guide on how to properly use it!

 A convenient way to introduce ACV into your hair care routine is to choose an apple cider vinegar shampoo.
 WOW’s Apple Cider Vinegar Shampoo And Coconut & Avocado Oil Conditioner Pack are enriched with the goodness of apple cider vinegar, avocado oil and other ultra-rich natural ingredients.
 This dynamic combo of one of the best shampoos for oily hair and a highly nourishing conditioner will help detox your scalp, regulate sebum production, nourish your hair down to the ends and leave it stronger, smoother, and flake-free.